Leko7/ocp7/web_app/README.md

 - ocp7.py is the python file for the web application.

 - test.py is a test file which insures that the application can predict tweets with unambiguous sentiment correctly.

+- requirements.txt contains the version for the used packages.